apache/brpc/docs/en/client.md

 cntl->set_timeout_ms(...);
 stub.some_method(cntl, &request, response, google::protobuf::NewCallback(OnRPCDone, response, cntl));
 ```
-Since protobuf 3 changes NewCallback to private, brpc puts NewCallback in [src/brpc/callback.h](https://github.com/brpc/brpc/blob/master/src/brpc/callback.h) after r32035 (and add more overloads).
+Since protobuf 3 changes NewCallback to private, brpc puts NewCallback in [src/brpc/callback.h](https://github.com/brpc/brpc/blob/master/src/brpc/callback.h) after r32035 (and adds more overloads).
 If your program has compilation issues with NewCallback, replace google::protobuf::NewCallback with brpc::NewCallback.

 ### Inherit google::protobuf::Closure

-Drawback of using NewCallback is you have to allocate memory on heap at least 3 times: response, controller, done.
+Drawback of using NewCallback is that you have to allocate memory on heap at least 3 times: response, controller, done.
 If profiler shows that the memory allocation is a hotspot, you can consider inheriting Closure by your own, and enclose response/controller as member fields.
 Doing so combines 3 new into one, but the code will be worse to read.
 Don't do this if memory allocation is not an issue.
 ```c++
 class OnRPCDone: public google::protobuf::Closure {
 public: